This chocolate croissant article is originally published on December 2, 2015 by Cyrus Roepers. It is updated October 20, 2022 by Janine Do.

 There are two main schools of thought when it comes to rugelach (at least here in the US).
 One camp calls for cream cheese in the recipe, while the other half leaves it out like it traditionally was.

 If you go more the more traditional route – provided you don’t go pareve with your recipe – you’ll end up using either sour cream or milk in the dough.
 Even if you go pareve and opt to go dairy free, the process of making the dough is still the same.
-You’ll combine all your ingredients into either a stand mixer, a food processor or even into a regular mixing bowl.
+You’ll combine all your ingredients into either a stand mixer, a food processor (on Amazon) or even into a regular mixing bowl.
 You’ll combine the ingredients together until they create a soft, clumpy and somewhat sticky dough.

 Before doing any baking, you’ll want the dough to sit for at least one hour in cooler temperatures, so wrap it in plastic wrap as you tend to your filling.